-Whether an employee, manager or entrepreneur, we all have customers.
+Whether an employee, manager or entrepreneur, we all have customers and want their loyalty.

 You may not be a football fan, you might not even be a Target fan, but as a business owner or successful Warrior-Preneur, I bet you are a fan of loyalty.